mehdinewdesign/FastFoodRestaurant/README.md

 # Fast Food Restaurant Management

-A flat managment software for fast food restaurant build using .NET Core and C# with Windows Forms.
+A flat management software for fast food restaurant build using .NET Core and C# with Windows Forms.

 # Technical and structural design #